MrCosta77/FHIR-to-OMOP/README.md

 *   `06_ai_semantic_mapping.ipynb`: The fallback loop.
 It extracts unmapped conditions, asks the LLM to normalize the text, and validates the suggestion against the DuckDB vocabulary using Jaro-Winkler similarity before writing it back to the database.
 *   `07_etl_fhir_to_drug_exposure.ipynb`:  Extracts prescriptions, resolving complex HL7 FHIR cross-references (medicationReference) to standard RxNorm concepts.
 *   `08_ai_semantic_mapping_drugs.ipynb`:  (Optional/Secondary) AI fallback framework for drug descriptions.
+*   `99_data_detective.ipynb`: A diagnostic notebook used to investigate missing raw FHIR data and identify root causes for ETL mapping failures.

 ## Known Limitations & Next Steps